-The last step of the embedding process consists in modulating the cover I{cover} with W. The modulation consists of zeroing some of the cover pixels depending on their sign and the corresponding watermark bit to hide.
+The last step of the embedding process consists of modulating the cover I{cover} with W. The modulation consists of zeroing some of the cover pixels2.
+More precisely if the current pixel is positive and the corresponding watermark bit is zero or if the pixel is negative and the bit is one we zero the pixel.
 Only pixels whose absolute value is below a fixed threshold are zeroed, allowing to set visual quality.
-A threshold of 12 allows to make the mark invisible.
-Finally, the modulated cover \hat{I}{cover} is added to the fractal approximation I{pprox} to produce the watermarked image Iwatermarked.
+Typically a threshold of 12 allows to make the mark invisible (PSNR is at least 37 dB).
+Finally, the modulated cover \hat{I}{cover} is added to the fractal approximation I{approx} to produce the watermarked image I watermarked.